 Prior to joining John Abbott College, Sean taught classes at Dawson College as a member of their continuing education department and assisted Dr. Bhuvan Pant for a number of years with an e-course for non-science students at Concordia University.
 At John Abbott College, he became Pathways Coordinator in 2010 and has been an active member of several program committees (Pathways, Crossroads, Science and Nursing) as well as a long-standing member of the Student Success Committee.
-He became a member of Academic Council in 2020.
+He became a Science program coordinator in 2021.

-In addition to his work at John Abbott College, he has worked closely with the Master Teacher (PERFORMA) Program (MTP) first serving as a computer technician then as a member of their IT Advisory Sub-Committee.
-Recently, Sean has become a research supervisor for the program as well as a member of the MTP Steering Committee.
+In addition to his work at John Abbott College, he has worked closely with the Master Teacher (PERFORMA) Program (MTP), acting both as head technician and as a research supervisor.
 He is currently collaborating on a PAREA-funded project, spearheaded by the SALTISE group, to explore inquiry-based learning in Science program laboratories.